zhanpengwang888/TricoBookers/README.md

 ## Protoype Summary

-* We provide search suggestions based on the keywords students typed, and quick match between sellers and buyers.
+* We provide search suggestions based on the keywords students typed, and quick match between potential sellers and buyers.
+For sellers, we provide a basic interface for them to upload their information and selling price of certain books.
 It's a fast safe, reliable and cost-efficient way to circulate the textbooks among Trico community

 ## Presentation